 Take our advice: Check every weather outlook you can.

 Many prominent summits, like Handies Peak, will have detailed forecasts and even site pages specific to them.

 3) The map quest

 Search for topographical maps that have elevation profiles and slope angles to get an idea of the terrain you’ll be traveling though.
 Your local outdoor shop should have a selection of maps and may even have individual quadrants with greater detail of the area you are interested in.
 A good, old fashioned map and compass, and knowing how to effectively use it, is also a must-have when traveling into the backcountry.
 Those cellphone batteries don’t last forever.

 4) Pack accordingly

 Make sure you are carrying more water than you’ll need, and pack a few extra layers just in case, like an extra rain shell or wind breaker, down or insulating jacket, hat and a pair of gloves.
-Even on the warmest days of summer, storms can move in and drop temperatures drastically.
+Even on the warmest days of summer, when climbing a 14er storms can move in and drop temperatures drastically.